<aside> ⚠️

 To deworm a pigeon, the bird should receive the first dose of dewormer orally (either in tablet, paste, or in their drinking water) and then receive a second dose of a different type of dewormer 10-14 days later.
+When you use dewormers specifically formulated for birds, follow instructions as indicated instead.

 </aside>